 - Auto manufacturing

 - Business services

 - Food manufacturing

 According to World Business Chicago, an economic initiative chaired by Mayor Rahm Emanuel, other key industries include web and e-commerce, water, medical technology, and health services.

 Chicago's educational landscape

 With 81 colleges, universities, and trade schools in Chicago, students in the area have many choices.
 The list of schools in Chicago is incredibly diverse as well, which means more options to help students reach their educational goals.
-Students in Chicago can consider large universities like the University of Illinois at Chicago, all the way down to small vocational schools in Chicago, like the SAE Institute of Technology.
+Students in Chicago can consider large universities like the University of Illinois at Chicago, all the way down to small vocational schools in Chicago.

 With its own waterfront, a bustling economy, and plenty of opportunities for nightlife, Chicago has become a popular destination for people who want to lay down roots.
 The main reasons someone might want to move to Chicago are to pursue a career in a big city environment, earn a degree at one of the area's many institutions of higher education, or take advantage of some of the many recreational options nearby.